 The other side of that coin is a stark reality many people do not like to think about: bees also provide food.
 As uncomfortable as the natural food chain might be, it is reality.
 And without bees as a food source, many of their predators would struggle to find enough food.

 What kinds of creatures prey on honeybees?
-There are more than we can list here, but let’s look at a few examples just to give you an idea:
+There are more than I can list here, but let’s look at a few examples just to give you an idea:

 - Insects: wasps, hornets, robber flies, dragonflies, praying mantis, and the European beewolf